edit Host Files on Windows 10 problems

 Hi Marilyn - I'm afraid I don't have a Windows 10 machine for testing at the moment.
 But it appears that there's a number of more detailed tutorials on how to make the change around the internet.
 See eg https://www.petri.com/easily-edit-hosts-file-windows-10 and http://windowsable.com/hosts-file-in-windows-10-locate-edit-and-manage/

-#2 Updated by Raymond Hoh about 3 years ago
+#2 Updated by Raymond Hoh over 3 years ago

 Double-click on the HOSTS file and Windows should ask you what program to open the HOSTS file in.

 Click on "Notepad" in this window (or whatever text editor you prefer) and the HOSTS file should open up, allowing you to edit it.
 Windows might complain about allowing access to save the HOSTS file.
 If it does, just allow it.